 ● Wildlife – Solar panels are typically non-invasive, especially the solar panel kits that can be placed on the roof of a private residence.
 There have been reports of animals succumbing to extreme heat at large-scale solar power facilities.

 ● Greenhouse gases: Emissions of these gases are nearly eliminated.
-The only source of greenhouse gases attributable to solar panels are the direct inputs derived from production of the panels and the transportation and implementation of the facilities.
+The only source of greenhouse gases attributable to solar panels is the direct inputs derived from the production of the panels and the transportation and implementation of the facilities.

 ● Sale of excess energy: Consumers can reap extra benefits by selling electricity back into the power grid when their personal panels are generating more electricity than they are consuming.